LorenzoMorelli/GPU_profile_selector/README.md

 ```

 ## TODO
-- Split Gnome 42 and Gnome 43 releases.
 - After profile is changed add a text at the end (reboot needed).
 - Add a setting for allowing user to choose where to place the extension view between topbar and battery menu panel.
 - Add a notify for the case that the user didn't choose to reboot.